alexandreiabattles/content-ops-starter/content/pages/home.md

       text: "Owner Alexandreia QUEEN KLEOPATRA \U000130ED"
       color: text-dark
     subtitle: ''
-    text: "Dear warriors NEW CHALLENGE starts - This conflict will\_ be a new adventure, we want everyone to cooperate, motivated and start this new game RP\n\nThis website is designed and managed by Marcus Antyllus \n\nHe will post, update the points &\_the results of the battles.
+    text: "Dear warriors NEW CHALLENGE starts - This conflict will\_ be a new adventure, we want everyone to cooperate, motivated and start this new game RP\n\nThis website is designed and managed by Marcus Helios\n\nHe will post, update the points &\_the results of the battles.
 Whoever conquers more, has more points...!\n\nHave HONOR, DEFEND, ATTACK\n"
     actions: []
     media:
       type: ImageBlock